Skip to main content

 const fs = require('fs');

-const mjml = require('mjml-core');
+const mjml2html = require('mjml');

-async function compileTemplate(templatePath, data) {
+function compileTemplate(templatePath) {

 const rawMjml = fs.readFileSync(templatePath, 'utf8');

-const { html, errors } = mjml.compile(rawMjml, {
+const { html, errors } = mjml2html(rawMjml, {

 minify: true,